 Best for history buffs: Small group tour to the Prague Castle

-Best for a magical evening: Dinner cruise on Open-Top Glass Boat
+Best for a magical evening: Dinner cruise on an Open-Top Glass Boat

 Best for boutique spa in Saaremaa: Grand Rose SPA Hotel

 Best for historical, Soviet heritage: Day tour from Tallinn to Naissaar, also known as Women's Island

 Drink: Le Coq beer €2.60

 Hostel/budget hotel: €15/€35

 As far as Europe travel goes, Berlin is an anomaly.
 It’s one of the few capitals where the cost of living is lower than the national average.
 It's a legacy of the country’s former divide, which still means former East Germany is notably cheaper than western centres like Frankfurt and Munich.
 But as prices gradually rise in gentrifying Berlin, there are other eastern cities to venture to, including buzzing Leipzig.

 The city that kick-started the 1989 protests that led to the country’s reunification has long had a fierce, independent spirit.
 Over the past few years, it’s also developed quite a reputation for its thriving artist enclaves and offbeat nightlife.
 Its culture scene is in constant flux, with old industrial buildings, such as former cotton mill the Spinnerei, converted into cutting-edge spaces.